 Bears in the Mountain National Parks

-Bear Guardians in Banff National Park play an important role in managing active bear jams along busy park roads and in providing information to visitors about bears and how to view them respectfully and safely.
+Wildlife Guardians in Banff National Park play an important role in managing active wildlife jams along secondary roads such as the Bow Valley Parkway and Highway 93 North.
+Watch for the Wildlife Guardians at popular day-use areas as they share their wildlife stories with visitors and provide information about bears and how to view wildlife safely and respectfully.

 Jasper Wildlife Guardians

 Jasper’s Wildlife Guardians monitor wildlife jams of all types and provide the same valuable information on how to view these animals responsibly.